rodneyshupe/Cookbook/Recipes/Canapes-Tapas/ProsciuttoWrappedShrimpWithSmokedPaprika.rst

 | Prep Time: 25 minutes | Cook Time: 5 minutes | Total Time: 55 minutes | Yield: 35 pieces |
 +-----------------------+----------------------+------------------------+------------------+

-The combination of cured pork and paprika gives these shrimp bites a flavour reminiscent of Spanish chorizo: a little spicy and very savory.
-Broil for a few minutes and the shrimp are ready to serve.
-They can be completely prepped ahead of time, so they make a perfect party snack.
-Serve these savory bites with a slightly sweet cocktail.
+The cured pork and paprika give these shrimp bites a flavour reminiscent of Spanish chorizo: a little spicy and very savoury.
+A few minutes under the broiler and they are ready to serve.
+They prep completely ahead, so they make a perfect party snack.
+Serve with a slightly sweet cocktail.

 Ingredients
 -----------